-If you want to buy a home but you don’t have 20% to put down, or perfect credit.
+If you want to buy a home but you don’t have 20% down or perfect credit.
 No worries.

-With a low 580 credit score requirement and just a 3.5% down payment FHA mortgages are the easiest type of loan to qualify for.
+With a low 580 credit score requirement and just a 3.5% down payment, FHA mortgages are the easiest type of mortgage loan to qualify for.

-In this article we’re going to teach you everything you need to know about FHA home loans.
+In this article, we will teach you everything you need to know about FHA home loans.

 RATE SEARCH Get Approved for a Home Loan